der3318/daily-pixiv/README.md

 ### Local Run

-To debug or add new features, the tool can be run locally.
+To customize or add new features, run the scripts locally.
 It saves downloaded images to `Images/` directly, using original resolution (unlike Line Notify which has a size limitation).

 ![LocalRun.png](https://github.com/der3318/daily-pixiv/blob/main/Demo/LocalRun.png)